PavanRangani/docs/docs/prd/communication/note.md

 ### UI Requirement

 - Date: Shows current date in `Date` field.
-User can change this date if required
+User can change this date if required.
+Its a mandatory field.
 - Project: Shows `General` project selected by default.
 Allows to select any other active projects
 - Note can have one or more agenda topic.
 Its called Tag.
 - Content: Text editor